Missing heir

 A missing heir is a person related to a decedent (dead person), or testator of a will, but whose residence, domicile, Post office, or other address is not known.
 A missing heir may be an orphan or other person under a disability, who may need a guardian or custodian of funds.

 Missing heirs often come up in the context of legal actions involving wills, title to real property, or a quiet title action.
 A private investigator, probate research firm or forensic genealogist may be hired by the executor, trustee, or administrator to find the missing heirs.

 A probate court or surrogate judge may require the service of a citation, notice of petition, summons, or subpoena to the relevant persons who may be missing persons, or may know the whereabouts of such person.

-Some courts, such as Suffolk County Probate Court in Boston, actively solicit missing heirs.

 Probate research companies specialize in locating missing and unknown heirs.